edanalytics/dbt_synth_data/README.md

 * a list (array) such as `[0.05, 0.8, 0.15]`, in which case the (zero-based) indices are the integer values generated
 * or a dictionary (key-value) structure such as `{ "1":0.05, "3":0.8, "7":0.15 }` with integer keys (specified as strings in order to be valud JSON), in which case the keys are the integers generated

 You may actually specify string or float keys in your `probabilities` dict to generate those values instead of integers, however string keys require an additional parameter `wrap="'"` so the database interprets the values as a string.
-Example:
+For example:
 ```python
 dbt_synth.distributions_discrete_probabilities(probabilities={"cat":0.3, "dog":0.5, "parrot":0.2}, wrap="'")
 ```